guillermo-carrasco/guillermo-carrasco.github.com/_posts/2015-03-15-about-motivation.md

 This blog post is a bit different than usual, in the sense that is not technical at all, but just my reflexions about how to get motivated, and my thoughts about why I think our (my?) motivation drops down from time to time.

-The idea of this blog post comes from a small “motivational crisis” I suffered right after my Christmas vacations.
+The idea of this blog post comes from a small "motivational crisis" I suffered right after my Christmas vacations.

 <img src="{{ site.url }}/assets/images/motivation/streak.png" align="left">

-“A picture speaks a thousand words” – they say, so just take a look to [my GitHub][github] contribution chart to see what I mean with “motivational crisis”.
+"A picture speaks a thousand words" – they say, so just take a look to [my GitHub][github] contribution chart to see what I mean with "motivational crisis".

 From mid December to mid February, I entered some kind of vicious cycle of demotivation:
 I was unmotivated at work, so I was less productive, which made me feel more unmotivated,